Russia opposition leader Alexei Navalny unconscious in hospital with suspected poisoning | DW | 20.08.2020

 She later posted that Alexei was still unconscious and had been connected to a ventilator.
 She said the police had been called ot the hospital at their request.
 Tass news agency reported that he was in a serious condition, citing the head doctor at Omsk Ambulance Hospital number 1.

-Omsk supporters of Navalny shared unconfirmed footage of Navalny being carried of the plane in a stretcher.
+Omsk supporters of Navalny shared unconfirmed footage of Navalny being carried off the plane in a stretcher.

 The Omsk Oblast Health Ministry confirmed Navalny was in hospital.